WHICH WAY TO THE BEACH…

 - Do you need a bath house with changing facilities?

-- Need wheelchair access and handicapped parking?
+- Need beach wheelchair access & a beach access with handicapped parking?

 BEACH SMARTS BLOG…

 Make the most of your Outer Banks vacation (and help other people do the same!) with these beach etiquette pro-tips.
 If you have others, feel free to share in the comments (but be nice!).
 1. Shake, shake, shake it out...
 With the beach comes sand.
 It’s sort of a given.
 But be careful: when you […]

 It’s hurricane season once again, and living on a sandbar forces us to have a keen awareness of each storm that approaches our little piece of paradise.
 Although most of us have experience with a storm or two, it’s always good to think ahead and be prepared.
 Fortunately, there are many resources available to educate yourself and your loved […]